-- 6. Section 23 of the ACHA, and the Duty of Care Guidelines (issued under Section 28 of the Act) list some of the requirements of 'Duty of Care' actions.
+- 3.3.5 The guidelines do not recognise the full range of cultural heritage (see above).
+Not only do the guidelines imply that all heritage is tangible/archaeological (McGrath and Lee 2016; Martin et al. 2016; Ross 2010), the emphasis of the guidelines on an assessment purely of the land surface also ignores the fact that a great deal of tangible heritage/archaeological material is buried, and not able to be accessed via surface assessment (see above); - 3.3.6 There is no opportunity for oversight of the process by the regulatory authority; - 3.3.7 Section 23 of the ACHA, and the Duty of Care Guidelines (issued under Section 28 of the Act) list some of the requirements of 'Duty of Care' actions.
 These actions are not linked to the Planning Act 2016, which leads to inconsistency across the State in the assessment of developments.
-For example, the number of database searches per annum is far lower than the number of development applications each year, which suggests that a large number of development applications bypass the ACHA and its provisions.
-The inability of the State to report on the efficacy of the ACHA legislation is linked to the lack of a requirement to report Section 23 assessments to the regulatory authority. - 7.
-Triggers for an assessment of the likely impacts of development on cultural heritage are poorly developed.
+For example, the number of database searches per annum is far lower than the number of development applications each year, which suggests that a large number of development applications bypass

+- the ACHA and its provisions.
+The inability of the State to report on the efficacy of the ACHA legislation is linked to the lack of a requirement to report Section 23 assessments to the regulatory authority. - 3.3.8 Triggers for an assessment of the likely impacts of development on cultural heritage are poorly developed.
 Apart from the requirement that Aboriginal Parties must be consulted for all developments requiring an Environmental Impact Assessment, the only other trigger is when a land user self-assesses a development to be at the Category 5 level.
 As we have already demonstrated, even Category 3 and 4 developments may cause harm to buried cultural heritage.
 When intangible heritage and cultural landscapes are also recognised as Aboriginal cultural heritage, any development, from Category 1 to 5, could cause harm to cultural heritage.
-Triggers for heritage assessment must be based on cultural heritage reasoning and the professional and/or informed assessment of the likelihood of cultural heritage occurring in a proposed development area.
+Triggers for heritage assessment must be based on cultural heritage reasoning and the professional and/or informed assessment of the likelihood of cultural heritage occurring in a proposed development area; - 3.3.9 A Part 7 CHMP is currently only required under an EIS and where a development activity has been assessment by the proponent to be a Category 5 activity under the provisions of the Duty of Care Guidelines.
+In 15 years, there have been 358 CHMPs registered in Queensland, which demonstrates that not all EISs are undertaking a mandatory CHMP.
+As those projects that require an EIS are mining, petroleum and gas projects, as well as those declared as a coordinated project by the State, many high impact development projects are not undertaking a cultural heritage assessment as part of their development.
+Victoria includes residential developments, subdivision of land and construction within their threshold to undertake a CHMP, resulting in 3000 CHMPs in the last 5 years.

-Based on the above discussion relating to the Duty of Care provisions in the ACHA, which is a summary of the concerns raised in the UQ Forum, we make the following recommendations:
+Based on the above discussion relating to the Duty of Care provisions in the ACHA, we make the following recommendations: